5G-ERA/middleware/README.md

 The 5G-ERA Middleware has an OpenAPI specification that can be checked under this [link](https://app.swaggerhub.com/apis/BARTOSZBRTATUS/5-g_era_middleware/0.1).

-Try the API with the custom python [library] (https://github.com/5G-ERA/middleware/blob/main/src/Python_Interface_StandAlone/README.md).
+Try the API with the custom python library [link](https://github.com/5G-ERA/middleware/blob/main/src/Python_Interface_StandAlone/README.md).

 ## Using the 5G-ERA Middleware